Divorce Attorney 101: Ever wondered what divorce lawyers do, and which steps to take to become a divorce lawyer?

 Up Next – How to choose a divorce attorney?

-Selecting a lawyer to represent you in your divorce is more than just picking a name; it means establishing a relationship that will continue for months or until such time as the divorce is granted.
+Selecting an attorney to represent you in your divorce case is more than just picking a name; it means establishing a relationship that will continue for months or until such time as the divorce is granted.
 It is important to appoint a knowledgeable person who is right for you and your case.

-In our next article we will provide you with practical questions to consider, and the steps to follow when choosing a divorce attorney.
+In our next article, we will provide you with practical questions to consider, and steps to follow when choosing a divorce attorney.

-Ilizna Esterhuyse (LLB), founder of iedivorce, is an admitted attorney of the High Court of South Africa, specializing in Divorce and Family Law matters.
+Nazli Williams (BCom; LLB), divorce attorney at iedivorce, and director at Patton Williams Attorneys is an admitted attorney of the High Court of South Africa, specialising in Divorce and Family Law matters.
 Her fields of expertise and interest include Divorce Law, Family Law and International Divorce Law.
 Her vision is to demystify Family Law processes, helping good people in plain language and with great technology, to achieve remarkable results.